-If your online community is going to be successful, it needs a clear vision that is supported by a coherent content strategy.
+If your online community is going to be successful, it needs a clear vision supported by a coherent content strategy.
 As the community grows, the vision must be communicated again and again.
 The right type of content will help grow the community, engage members, re-affirm core values, strengthen the brand, nurture a strong sense of belonging, and ultimately mobilize your community when needed.

 Creating a Content Strategy for Your Online Community

-To constantly deliver the right type of content, to the right people, at the right time, a well-thought-out content strategy is required.
-Meaningful content requires clarity on the messages to convey (value, mission, priorities,...) and a thorough understanding of members’ expectations, needs, and interests.
+To constantly deliver the correct type of content, to the right people, at the right time, a well-thought-out content strategy is required.
+Meaningful content requires clarity on the messages to convey (value, mission, priorities,...) and a thorough understanding of members' expectations, needs, and interests.

 So, where should you start?